 4. To elephant ride or not to elephant ride?
 That was the question.
 Having visited Cape Phrompthep, a wonderful shrine groaning with elephant statues and trinkets at the top of another very steep hill, we had the chance to go to a nearby sanctuary that offered short rides on real animals.
 Watching the elephants playfully taking bananas and using their trunks to squirt us with the water they were being hosed down with, we eventually buckled to pester power (it was Little B’s birthday), but I don’t feel good about it.

 5. Having a sweet tooth is a prerequisite in Thailand.
 Given the sugar content in everything from iced tea to green curry, I shouldn’t have questioned whether a Western birthday cake would be easy to come by.
 The sponge was more powdery than we are used to, the icing… lardier? but it worked with candles and we got to sing Happy Birthday to Little B, who turned five while we were out there.
 Looking for something so specific gave us the chance to go to a supermarket.
 I LOVE visiting supermarkets in other countries and the massive Tesco Lotus (hi globalisation) didn’t disappoint.
-Although, culturally, it definitely catered for the eastern palette (there were whole aisles dedicated to soy sauce and noodles), it still stocked familiar lines such as Florence and Fred and the Tesco Value range, which left me a little sad.
+Culturally, it definitely catered to the eastern palette (whole aisles dedicated to soy sauce and noodles), but it still stocked familiar lines such as Florence and Fred and the Tesco Value range, which left me a little sad.

 6. Eggs are the snack of choice.
 You can pick up a hard boiled egg as easily as you can a packet of crisps.
 From the 7/11, a street vendor, fresh or cooked at the markets or in huge baskets hanging off the back of a bike or tuk-tuk: eggs are abundant.
 They even sell the broken ones cracked into clear bags like goldfish.
 One evening we went to Kamala night market where every kind of meat, fish and corn was being barbecued over hot grills (that smell!), but it was the egg kebabs that fascinated me most.
 The Thais do not miss an opportunity to get a protein fix.